SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 Of course, non-staff users may also find this mechanism useful.

-At the time of this revision of this document, there is a small area of accessible filestore that could be used to create a standard area from which staff could reliably start SGE jobs,
+At the time of this revision of this document, there is an area of accessible filestore that could be used to create a standard area from which staff could reliably start SGE jobs,

-The new area is a mount of some filestore supplied by ITS and users of the ECS grid will find that they have a personal directory within that filesystem, accessible as:
+The /vol/grid-solar/ filesystem is a mount of some filestore supplied by ITS and users of the ECS grid will find that they have a personal directory within that filesystem, accessible as:

 /vol/grid-solar/sgeusers/username